Eega: Plot

+Sudeep forcefully brings Bindu to his mansion to interrogate her, closely followed by Nani.
+When Bindu attempts to defend herself with a box cutter, Sudeep overpowers her and threatens her life to force Nani to reveal himself.
+During the confrontation, Nani coordinates with Bindu and severely injures Sudeep using a dropped sewing needle.
+Following an intense struggle, Sudeep clips Nani's wing and fatally stabs the fly with the same needle.
+In a final, sacrificial effort, the dying Nani coats his body in household gunpowder, leaps through the flame of a burning match, and dives into a miniature decorative cannon loaded with a steel ball.
+The cannon fires, launching the projectile directly through Sudeep's chest and into a nearby oxygen cylinder.
+The resulting massive explosion kills Sudeep and incinerates the mansion.

+A surviving Bindu grieves for Nani, later fashioning an amulet out of his detached wing.
+Sometime later, while traveling, Bindu is harassed by a stalker; Nani, having been reborn once again as a housefly, attacks the aggressor with a needle, signaling his return.

 Production

 Origin, scripting, and casting

 I heard the story [of Eega] 16 years ago from my father about a fly who comes back to take revenge.
 At that time, I wasn't even an assistant director.
 When I started making films, I stuck to formula films for a while which did well at the box office.
 After a while, I was getting too comfortable with what I was doing, so I wanted to experiment with something completely different.
 I wanted to take the audience by surprise and that is when I went back to the story I had heard 16 years ago.

-— — Rajamouli in October 2012 on the origin of the film.
+— Rajamouli in October 2012 on the origin of the film.

 The idea of Eega originated in the mid-1990s in screenwriter V. Vijayendra Prasad's mind.
 At that time, he was joking about a housefly seeking revenge on a human in a conversation with his son S. S. Rajamouli.
 Prasad later developed the idea as a script for an English-language film set in 1830s America, in which an African-American boy dies in an attempt to free his family from slavery and is reincarnated as a fly.
 After completing Maryada Ramanna (2010), Rajamouli reconsidered the concept after thinking of directing a film that was distinct from any other.
 He decided to make Eega a bilingual film in Telugu and Tamil – each scene including speech was filmed twice, once for each language.
 The Tamil version, titled Naan Ee, was Rajamouli's directorial debut in Tamil cinema.
 The film was presented by D. Suresh Babu of Suresh Productions.
 (Note: A film presenter is generally a well-known filmmaker who helps in introducing a film to a larger section of the audience.)